 To follow each student's unique path as he or she strives to master the course work, the faculty measures academic progress through quarterly grades, comments, and conferences, always maintaining a partnership between parents and the School.
 The onset of standardized testing begins in Grade Nine with the Stanford Achievement Test, continues in Grade Ten with the PLAN test, and is followed by the PSAT and SAT tests in Grades Eleven and Twelve.

 Upper School students are keenly aware of their responsibility and privilege of being role models for the rest of the School, as they are given the opportunity to hold positions in peer leadership as well as student government.
-Extracurricular activities are expanded through the addition of new clubs every year, such as The Debate Club, Prom Committee, Ski Club, Literary Magazine, Newspaper, Yearbook, Diversity Club, and the Robotics team, to name just a few.
+Extracurricular activities are expanded through the addition of new clubs every year, such as the Debate Club, Film Club, Sports Analysis Club, Robotics, Support & Inclusivity Club, Peer Tutoring, Community Service clubs, and various student publications (yearbook, newspaper, poetry and a lifestyle magazine), to name just a few.

 The BWL Center for Learning and Technology provides the tools and resources for students to take on new academic challenges.
 Courses in desktop publishing and web design enhance student efforts to produce impressive yearbook and newspaper publications.

 Interscholastic athletics are an integral part of the BWL Upper School.
 For a small, independent institution, BWL offers an impressive list of sports teams for both young men and women.
 Student athletes rise to the highest levels of divisional and state competitions, generating excitement throughout the community.
 Through teamwork, sportsmanship and drive, they are able to reach their athletic goals.

 Every year, the entire BWL community applauds the newest graduates as they receive their diplomas and embark on the next chapter of their lives, taking with them the effusive BWL spirit and a comprehensive readiness for their future life endeavors.